mahirk/Interactive-Lab-Hub/Lab 5/README.md

 (mpipe) pi@ixe00:~ $ pip3 install mediapipe-rpi4 pyalsaaudio
 ```

-Each of the installs will take a while, please be patient.
-After successfully installing mediapipe, connect your webcam to your Pi and use **VNC to access to your Pi**, open the terminal, and go to Lab 5 folder and run the hand pose detection script we provide:
+Each of the installations will take a while, please be patient.
+After successfully installing `mediapipe`, connect your webcam to your Pi and use **VNC to access to your Pi**, open the terminal, and go to Lab 5 folder and run the hand pose detection script we provide:
 (***it will not work if you use ssh from your laptop***)